zorbathut/dec/doc/index.md

 ## Summary

-def is a C# library intended for defining concepts and templates for game engines.
-It does not tie itself to any particular engine and works within Godot, Unity, MonoGame, or any other C# environment.
+Def is a C# library for defining game asset types in XML.
+It includes extensive error reporting and recovery for ease of development, uses reflection to prevent writing lots of boilerplate code, is designed to allow easy moddability moddable by endusers (though not yet implemented), and includes a serialization system (intended for savegames, but often used for other things) that integrates cleanly with the underlying Def types.

-Defs are intended to represent classes of thing rather than instances of things.
+Def instances are intended to represent classes of thing rather than instances of things.
 As an example, you might have `ObjectDef.Chair` and `MonsterDef.Goblin`.
-Individual chairs or goblins in your level would link to those Defs, in whatever way is easiest for your level editor or generator.
+Individual chairs or goblins in your level would contain references to those Def instances, in whatever way is easiest for your level editor or generator.

+The Def library does not tie itself to any particular engine and works within Godot, Unity, MonoGame, or any other C# environment.

 ## Why should I use def?

-Defining types of things is a common thing to do in game engines, and def is intended as a one-stop-shop to allow defining anything which may need to be defined, from in-game objects like monsters or weapons to conceptual things like actor behaviors.
+Defining types of things is a common thing to do in game engines, and the Def library  is intended as a one-stop-shop to allow defining anything which may need to be defined, from in-game objects like monsters or weapons to conceptual things like actor behaviors.

 * Defining new types is easy thanks to reflection-based parsing.